jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 This is the crown jewel of Synapse — the meta-RL loop that allows the system to critique and improve its own decision-making, scoring, and predictions in a measurable, self-accelerating way.

-The loop runs automatically (daily or triggered per-X high-signal fragments) and operates on four parallel optimization objectives:
+The loop runs automatically (daily or triggered per high-signal fragments) and operates on four parallel optimization objectives:

 1. **Recognition of Value** — How accurately Synapse identifies high-signal fragments.
 2. **Implementation of Strategy** — How well Synapse’s recommendations actually improve real runs (measured by the Advice Success Score).
 3. **Prediction of Impact** — How accurate Synapse’s forecasts of future performance are.
 4. **Training Utility** — How useful a fragment will be for future Enigma model distillation.

-**How the loop works (6-phase process)**:
+**How the loop works (7-phase process)**:
-- **Phase 1 – Collect & Score Past Advice**: Every recommendation, strategy injection, or meta-tuning proposal is retrieved along with downstream results.
-- **Phase 2 – Compute Multi-Objective Scores**: A small neural-net scoring head (<80k parameters, feed-forward or graph attention) runs on rich fragment features and makes predictions for all four objectives plus uncertainty estimates.
-Real outcomes are compared to predictions to compute calibration errors.
-- **Phase 3 – Self-Critique**: Synapse analyzes patterns in low-scoring or poorly calibrated areas.
-- **Phase 4 – Propose Self-Tweaks**: Concrete, safe proposals are generated for both performance knobs and the neural-net head itself (weights, new features, calibration parameters).
-- **Phase 5 – Safe Application**: Low-risk tweaks auto-apply if they meet strict safety thresholds.
-Higher-risk changes are staged for human/governance review.
-All changes are versioned and reversible.
-- **Phase 6 – Log & Transparency**: Full audit trail is written and made available to contributors and governance.
+- **Phase 1–6**: Standard collection, scoring, self-critique, proposal, safe application, and logging (as previously detailed).
+- **Phase 7 — Meta-Stall Reflection & Idea-Bank Recommendation**: When multi-signal stall detection triggers, Synapse performs structured reflection (“What would have helped the system learn faster?”) and queries learning_ideas.md for the highest-scoring matching ideas.
+Proposals are generated, scored by the Neural-Net Scoring Head, sandbox-tested by Defense, and gated by current tuning.md freedom level.
+The background scorer continuously refreshes and ranks ideas to keep the bank fresh.

 The neural-net scoring head is tuned directly by the calibration errors across all four objectives.
 This creates a closed learning loop where Synapse continuously improves both its ability to recognize value and its ability to predict future impact and training utility.